EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 ---

-## 📡 Seige Teleport
+## 📡 Siege Teleport

 Gone are the days of changing your Nation Spawn to accommodate war.
 With a custom EarthPol feature, you can directly set your siege spawn *per siege zone*.

+- Sieges are named after the defending town.
 - `/siegetp tp <siege>` - Teleports you to either Attacker or Defender spawns depending on your Alliances.
-- `/siegetp setspawn` - Sets the Siege Teleport location, can only be set by Attacking Nation Leader (or General) or the Defending Town Mayor.
+- `/siegetp setspawn <siege>` - Sets the Siege Teleport location, can only be set by Attacking Nation Leader (or General) or the Defending Town Mayor.
-- `/siegetp removespawn` - Removes the Siege Teleport location, can only be removed by Attacking Nation Leader (or General) or the Defending Town Mayor.
+- `/siegetp removespawn <siege>` - Removes the Siege Teleport location, can only be removed by Attacking Nation Leader (or General) or the Defending Town Mayor.

+## 💣 Ghast Strike

+Establish air superiority and ground control at the siege zone with Happy Ghasts.
+Bombs away!

+- Drop TNT and TNT minecart bombs at the siege zone.
+- Increased speed: Happy Ghast speeds have been slightly increased for a better flight experience.
+- `/siegetp ghasttp <siege>` - Teleport directly to a siege with your Happy Ghast and its passengers.
+All passengers will be required to be siege participants on your same side.
+- Flight height limit is in place to prevent flying at excessive heights.
+- Happy Ghast combat mechanics only work in active siege zones.
+- Bomb your enemies on the ground and engage in air to air dogfights!

+### Bombing Mechanics
+- Right click holding a TNT minecart or TNT block, while riding the Happy Ghast, to drop the bomb.
+A cooldown will apply to all bomb items.
+- Any player sitting on the Happy Ghast can drop bombs

+### Damage Mechanics
+- While being ridden by a player, Happy Ghasts themselves will have the amount of damage they take reduced so that they do not die so quickly.
+- However, **any damage** taken by the Happy Ghast is transferred in full, without the reduction, to all passengers on board.
+-

+### Countermeasures
+Happy Ghasts can be countered with the following custom projectile items.
+Crafting recipes for these items can be found on the crafting recipe page.
+- **Interceptor:** Small, cheap, and fast-moving fireballs that can destroy primed TNT, TNT Minecarts, Surface to Air Fireballs, and other Interceptors.
+Use these to keep you and your allies safe from bombs.
+- **Surface to Air Fireball:** Larger and slower moving but devastating, this fireball is designed for taking down Happy Ghasts and their riders.
+Upon striking a Happy Ghast, a significant amount of damage will be dealt to all riders and the Happy Ghast which will ignore all armor and protection effects.
+While it's not its primary purpose, this projectile will also take out TNT Minecarts and primed TNT.

 ---